“To invent, you need a good imagination and a pile of junk.” – Thomas Edison

 By now, many of us have heard of makerspaces.
 There’s likely one at our child’s school or local library or a nearby museum.
 What’s exactly in a makerspace is a mystery, however.

 Humans are natural makers.
 From infancy, children are constantly imagining, creating, and testing the world around them.
-The purpose of maker spaces are to foster that creative and critical thinking – and to keep supplies in an easy-to-use area.
+The purpose of these spaces are to foster that creative and critical thinking – and to keep supplies in an easy-to-use area.

-Children do not need fancy makerspace tools, like a 3D printer, to continue to be inventors.
+Children do not need fancy tools, like a 3D printer, to continue to be inventors.
 They just need stuff to create their ideas and test them.
 In the words of Nancy Cole, “I’m realizing that much of my house is currently a makerspace.
 We already have Legos, blocks, pipe cleaners, fuzzy pom-poms, a glue gun, aluminum foil, bendable wire and multiple containers of markers, crayons, colored pencils and paints.
 Oh, and random pieces of cardboard.
 I just need to carve out a dedicated space in our home to gather it all together and allow my children to explore the endless possibilities of their imagination.”

 So what can we do as parents to support our creative problem-solvers?

 The first step is to change our lens: look around your house for maker supplies you already have.

 Some of the best maker materials hide in plain sight.
 Tissue boxes, paper towel rolls, toilet paper rolls, and envelopes with the clear plastic address box all make incredible building supplies.
 You may need to consider getting a couple rolls of different types of tape, glue, and a pair of scissors, as well as some drawing supplies if you don’t already have these at home.